Undercaffinated/Black-Hole-Sort/README.md

 # Navigation

 For all your reading needs, check out the docs folder.
 There you will find the high-level descriptions of how BHS works and whatever other documentation you might require.
+This is also where you can find a list of language-specific dependencies.

 For language-specific information, example code, and language-specific benchmarks, check out the folder titled with your preferred language.
 If the folder doesn't exist, then there is currently no support for your particular language.